arista-netdevops-community/automation_and_telemetry_demo/README.md

 ```

 ### Grafana GUI

-Grafana is an open source tool used to visualize time series data.
-It supports InfluxDB and other backends.
-It runs as a web application.
-It is written in GO.

 We can now use the Grafana GUI.
 The default username and password are admin/admin, but we changed them to arista/arista.